pasquale90/spotify-track-tonality/README.md

 # Usage

-After compilation, two independent scripts are generated:
+Upon successful compilation, two executables are generated:

-- `authenticateUser`: Used to enable user authentication
+- `authenticateUser`: Facilitates user authentication with Spotify.

-# Usage
+- `getCurrentTone` : Retrieves the tonality of the current playback.

-To run the app, you must:
+### To use the application:

-1. Follow the [instructions](https://developer.spotify.com/documentation/web-api) to create an app in spotify's [dashboard](https://developer.spotify.com/dashboard)
+1. Follow the [instructions](https://developer.spotify.com/documentation/web-api) to create a `Spotify Developer Application` using the Spotify's [dashboard](https://developer.spotify.com/dashboard).

-2. Replace the values of the variables `client_id`, `client_secret`, and `redirect_uri` within the [spotify/credentials.json](spotify/credentials.json) file:
+2. Configure credentials, by editing the [spotify/credentials.json](spotify/credentials.json) file, replacing the placeholders for `client_id`, `client_secret`, and `redirect_uri`.
 ```
 {
     "client_id": "...",
     "client_secret": "...",
-    "redirect_uri": "...",
+    "redirect_uri": "..."
 }
 ```
-3. Run `./authenticateUser` to authenticate your account for using the Spotify API.
+3. Run `./authenticateUser` to authenticate your account with the Spotify API.
-On first execution, paste the redirect URI into the command prompt to complete the verification process.
-A `refresh_token` field will be added to the [spotify/credentials.json](spotify/credentials.json) file:
+During the first run, you will need to accept the access request, and paste the URL you've been redirected to into the command prompt, to complete the verification process.
+Upon successful verification, a `refresh_token` field will be added to the [spotify/credentials.json](spotify/credentials.json) file.
 ```
 {
     "client_id": "your_client_id",